 LLB: Admission, Syllabus, Eligibility, Subjects, Colleges, Careers

-If you're thinking about joining an LLB program in 2025, you'll need a Bachelor's degree from a recognized university and should aim for a score of at least 45-50% (there could be some flexibility for reserved categories).
+The LLB eligibility criteria are that candidates must have completed a Bachelor's degree from a recognized university and should aim for a score of at least 45-50% (there could be some flexibility for reserved categories).
 Most law schools look at entrance exams like CLAT-PG, MH CET Law, BHU UET, or LSAT India for admissions.
 Some private colleges might also want you to go through an interview or take their own tests.

 Table of Contents